 H. In-Transit Permits are required for any person spending the night in South Africa while in-transit to a third country.
 The same pre-requisites apply as to obtain the normal Temporary Import permit.

 It is your responsibility to check with your airline company on departure if your luggage and firearm(s) will be checked through to your final destination, when you are connecting to a third country on the same day.

 I. Please see the Terms & Conditions at the end of this document.

-A. Procedures and costs as above, except that there will be no meet and greet facility.
+A. Procedures as above, except that there will be no meet and greet facility.

 Please contact the PHASA office if you have any queries concerning the temporary importation of your firearms.

 We wish you an unforgettable and very successful hunting safari to South Africa!